smkim0508/Menu_Organizer/README.md

 # Menu Organizer // Min Meals Ordering App
 This is the Menu Organizer that I began building as a capstone project for the Web App Development course.
 Since then, I have expanded upon various functionalities to manage and allow users to place orders for my lunch business, Min Meals!
-Currently, students can log and order their desired menu item using this web app online via the heroku service: https://min-munches-lunch-order-app.herokuapp.com/
+Currently, students can log and order their desired menu item using this web app online via the heroku service: https://min-munches-lunch-order-app.herokuapp.com/.
+It is also now available with a secure connection on the custom domain: https://www.minmeals.com or minmeals.com (which is redirected to the previous link)!

 Orders for Min Meals are taken weekly each week, unless otherwise announced.
 Please message me via my email or instagram (@minmunches_) for any questions regarding placing orders!